Peyman-HK/Stabilized-HiDe-MK/README.md

 8- Again, change the line 'path_data' (line 22) in this file to read the FIs (which was learned by the neuo-net), Beta, and Y.

-9- Update or change the path for source('/home/users/peymanhk/PROJECT_2/Simulated/GOI/KnockoffScreen_updated.R') to where KnockoffScreen_updated.R is located in your PC of folder "De-randomized-HiDe-MK"
+9- Update or change the path for source('/home/users/peymanhk/PROJECT_2/Simulated/GOI/KnockoffScreen_updated.R') to where KnockoffScreen_updated.R is located in your PC of folder "Stabilized-HiDe-MK"

 10- Run this R script and you get FDR and Power for different target FDR levels from 0.01 to 0.20 by step size 0.01.